Utah Administrative Code

 C. USOE Alternative Routes to Licensure (ARL)

-(1) To be eligible to begin the ARL program, an applicant for an elementary or early childhood school position shall have a bachelors degree and at least 27 semester hours of applicable content courses distributed among elementary curriculum areas.
+(1) To be eligible to begin the ARL program, an applicant for a school position requiring an elementary license area of concentration shall have a bachelors degree and at least 27 semester hours of applicable content courses distributed among elementary curriculum areas.
 Elementary curriculum areas are provided under R277-700-4.
-To proceed from temporary license status, an ARL applicant shall submit a score on a Board-designated content test to be used as a diagnostic tool and as part of the development of a professional plan and the issuance of the ARL license.

 (a) An individual employed by an LEA shall satisfy the minimum requirements of R277-503-3 as a teacher with appropriate skills, training or ability for an identified licensed teaching position in the district.